Strawberry Sauce (Topping)

 Strawberries are a classic topping for so many reasons, and this sauce is sure to become a favorite in your home as well.

 This healthy homemade strawberry sauce takes simple flavors to create a complex and versatile sauce that’s great for pancakes and waffles.
-You can add it over top a buckwheat pancake or a gluten-free pancake for a nutritious start to your day.
+Top a buckwheat pancake or a gluten-free pancake for a nutritious start to your day.

-For a healthy snack with plenty of protein, try stirring your homemade strawberry sauce into plain Greek yogurt and topping with fresh fruit, flax, granola, and nuts.
+You can also add this sauce to your favorite smoothie recipe!
+For a healthy snack with plenty of protein, try stirring your homemade strawberry sauce into plain Greek yogurt and topping with fresh fruit, flax, granola, and nuts to make a delicious smoothie bowl.

 What you need